red/red/README.md

 The language is in its early bootstrapping phase.
 The **Red/System** low-level DSL is the first focus.
 It is a limited C-level language with a REBOL look'n feel, required to build Red's runtime library.
 More information on [red-lang.org](http://www.red-lang.org).

-Running the Hello script
+Running the Red/System hello script
 ------------------------
-The compiler and linker are currently written in REBOL and can produce Windows, Linux and Mac OS X executables.
+The compiler and linker are currently written in REBOL and can produce Windows, Linux, Syllable, Android and Mac OS X executables.
 So, for now, a REBOL/Core binary is required to compile Red/System programs.
 Please follow the instructions for installing the compiler tool-chain:

 1. Clone this git repository or download an archive (`Downloads` menu).